eclipse-cyclonedds/cyclonedds/docs/manual/config/data-path-config.rst

 - One or more delivery threads dedicated to the handling of application data:
    - deserialisation
-   - delivery to the DCPS data Reader caches
+   - delivery to the DCPS data reader caches

-Fragmented data first enters the defragmentation stage, which is per proxy Writer.
+Fragmented data first enters the defragmentation stage, which is per proxy writer.
 The number of samples that can be defragmented simultaneously is limited:

 - Reliable data: :ref:`Internal/DefragReliableMaxSamples <//CycloneDDS/Domain/Internal/DefragReliableMaxSamples>`